Everyone is trying to game LinkedIn these days to increase their engagement. Because of this, misconceptions abound.

 Shoddy camera work and bad audio work against you when you’re shooting video.
-Good Audio is even more important than a quality video image.
-If your audience can’t hear what you’re saying, that’s a sure sign that they’ll be more likely to leave you and miss the important message or call to action you’re trying to relay.
+Good audio is more important than a video with good quality.
+If your audience can’t hear what you’re saying, they’ll be more likely to leave you and miss the important message or call to action you’re trying to relay.

-Do not, for example, post a youtube link on LinkedIn.
-Do you think LinkedIn wants to promote YouTube or Facebook stuff?
+Do not, for example, post a YouTube link on LinkedIn.
+Do you think LinkedIn wants to promote YouTube or Facebook on its platform?
 Heck no.

-Spend a dollar a day for seven days, just to test your content.
-The system will try to get you to spend more money but never listen to it.
+Spend a dollar a day for seven days to test your content.
+The system will try to get you to spend more money but don’t give in.

-Boosting posts is always an option, but remember it’s not “boosting” posts per se that drives engagement but having great content that’s worth boosting.
+Boosting posts is always an option, but remember, it’s not boosting posts that drive engagement but having great content that’s worth boosting.

-If your posts get no engagement, consider the reason
+8. If your posts get no engagement, determine the reason

-Try to discover the reason for a lack of engagement.
-What are similar business leaders posting and what kind of posts are driving lots of engagement?
+Try to discover the reason for the lack of engagement.
+What are other business leaders posting, and what kind of posts are driving lots of engagement for them?
 Are you connected to the right audience?

 Treat it as a compliment.
 That’s free marketing for you.
-In fact, you want them to copy because it builds up your brand.
+You want them to copy because it builds up your brand.

-These people who are copying your content are spending money and having their audience build your brand across all these other channels
+Those people copying your content spend money and have their audience build your brand across all these other channels.

 LinkedIn is by far the world’s largest professional networking platform, and it’s one of the most influential, with millions of members.
-Business leaders from around the world use the site to keep in touch with business associates, clients, and co-workers.
+Business leaders worldwide use the site to keep in touch with business associates, clients, and co-workers.

-Many people realize this platform can do so much more if you just know how to use it.
-Follow these nine steps and you’ll be well on your way to using LinkedIn to its fullest potential.
+This platform can do so much more if you know how to use it.
+Follow these steps, and you’ll be well on your way to using LinkedIn to its fullest potential.

-Want to follow proven processes to increase your visibility, grow your awareness, supercharge engagement and drive leads and conversions?
-Try out the Social Amplification Engine.
+Want to follow proven processes to increase your visibility, grow your awareness, supercharge engagement, and drive leads and conversions?
+Then find out more about the Content Factory.